stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 In this section, we are going to have a closer look at recursion in general and at tail recursion in particular.

-Recursive functions are functions, which call themselves, to repeat a task or calculation until a certain aborting condition (called the *base case*) holds.
-We will look at totality in more detail in a later chapter, but right now, please note that it is recursive functions, which make it hard to verify totality: Non-recursive functions, which are *covering* (they cover all possible cases in their pattern matches) are automatically total if they only invoke other total functions.
+Recursive functions are functions, which call themselves to repeat a task or calculation until a certain aborting condition (called the *base case*) holds.
+Please note, that it is recursive functions, which make it hard to verify totality: Non-recursive functions, which are *covering* (they cover all possible cases in their pattern matches) are automatically total if they only invoke other total functions.

-Here is an example: The following function generates a list of a given length filling it with the given argument:
+Here is an example of a recursive function: It generates a list of the given length filling it with identical values:

 ```idris
 replicateList : Nat -> a -> List a